 Facebook announced Tuesday, April 4, it will build a new data center south of Papillion, Neb.
-The company will take advantage of OPPD’s rate 261M, which will help them in achieving their renewable energy goals.
+The company will take advantage of OPPD’s 261M rate, which will help them achieve their renewable energy goals.

-The announcement was made by officials from Facebook; Governor Pete Ricketts; State Senators John Murante, of Gretna, and Robert Clements, of Elmwood; OPPD President and Chief Executive Officer Tim Burke and other community leaders at Papillion City Hall.
+The announcement was made by officials from Facebook; Nebraska Gov. Pete Ricketts; State Senators John Murante, of Gretna, and Robert Clements, of Elmwood; OPPD President and Chief Executive Officer Tim Burke and other community leaders at Papillion City Hall.

 Facebook announced the data center will include two 450,000-square-foot buildings and a 70,000-square-foot administration area.

 Facebook has said data centers are a central part of the company’s global infrastructure helping them connect with billions around the globe.